-Your organisation might refer to it by a different name – such as an information sharing agreement, data sharing contract or data sharing protocol – but the principle is the same and you must follow certain steps.
+Your organisation might refer to it by a different name – such as an information sharing agreement, data sharing contract or data sharing protocol – but the principle is the same, and you must follow specific steps.

 As part of that, it sets out the purpose of the data sharing and covers what happens to the information at each stage.

-However, for organisations in the UK, the ICO (Information Commissioner’s Office) has confirmed that it will take into account any relevant agreements if and when it assesses a complaint about that organisation’s data sharing.
+However, the ICO (Information Commissioner’s Office) has confirmed that it will consider any relevant agreements for organisations in the UK if and when it assesses a complaint about that organisation’s data sharing.